 Look to incorporate some of the latest bathroom trends to your restyle.

-Skandi – Italia: The Scandinavian wave of design, bringing muted colours, natural materials and elegant simplicity to living spaces, has been absorbed and reinterpreted by Italian manufacturers.
-The Italians have been bolder in form and colour, adding flair and passion to stripped-back Nordic principles.
+Skandi – Italia: The Scandinavian wave of design, bringing muted colors, natural materials and elegant simplicity to living spaces, has been absorbed and reinterpreted by Italian manufacturers.
+The Italians have been bolder in form and color, adding flair and passion to stripped-back Nordic principles.

 Industrial Opulence: Starting in the converted lofts of New York, the utilitarian urban aesthetic is now well-established and mainstream.
 An emerging trend is to blend these industrial designs with fine detailing and luxurious finishes, paying homage to a functional, practical past but adding a new level of quality and opulence.

 Material World: In materials, we have seen the development of new composites and metallic finishes, and the tools to shape stone and glass into extraordinary forms.
 That has given designers the freedom to experiment with new shapes and combinations, creating a world of possibilities

 2016 has seen the introduction of new and the return of old trends.
 Metallics have continued to gain popularity, you can introduce metallics by using large wall panels in metallic shades or a copper bath and pretty tiles can be used to add warmth and luxury.
 Spa bathrooms have become a top trend – create a tranquil bathroom environment by using square baths and clean lines, add bamboo bathroom accessories and finish off with candles and fluffy towels and you will never want to leave.
 Urban bathrooms are sleek and modern, you can maximize your space by replacing the family bathroom with a shower room and introduce darker color palettes like slate tiles or black shower trays.